Skip to content

 Facts

-Dubhe is one of the three Ursa Major stars selected for navigation.
-The other two are Alioth and Alkaid.
-Navigational stars have a special role in the field of celestial navigation and were selected both because they are bright and because they are easy to recognize.
+Dubhe is one of three Ursa Major stars selected for use in the field of celestial navigation.
+The other two stars are Alioth and Alkaid.
+These stars have a special role in navigation because they are bright and easy to recognize.
+Many navigational stars form well-known asterisms with other bright stars, and this is the case with the three Ursa Major stars.
+Dubhe is part of the Big Dipper’s bowl and Alioth and Alkaid form the handle with Mizar.

 Dubhe became the official star of the State of Utah in 1996.
-It was selected as the official state star in Utah’s Centennial year because its light takes about 100 years to reach Earth.
+It was selected as the official state star in Utah’s Centennial year because its light was thought to take about 100 years to reach Earth.
+The star is now estimated to lie 123 light years away, so its light takes a little longer.

 Pointer Stars